- Define sense of self.

 People who are reminded of someone with strong values or great inner strength prior to beginning a difficult task tend to put more effort into the task and achieve at higher levels than if they had not had the positive association before beginning the task.

 When giving feedback, it should be honest, respectful, and specific to the task at hand.
-Rather than saying, "Good job!" to a co-worker who successfully diffuses a situation with an angry parent, saying something like, "You did a great job listening to that parent and helping them understand our policies and procedures.
-It means a lot that she left with a smile on her face."
+Rather than saying, “Good job!” to a co-worker who successfully diffuses a situation with an angry parent, saying something like, “You did a great job listening to that parent and helping them understand our policies and procedures.
+It means a lot that they left with a smile on their face.”

-Creating experiences and opportunities that are meaningful and fitting to a young child's developmental level and that support daily routines can help contribute to a positive sense of self.
+Creating experiences and opportunities that are meaningful and the right amount of challenge can help contribute to a positive sense of self.

-Finding opportunities that can contribute to ongoing support from peers can help contribute to a positive sense of self.
+Finding opportunities for ongoing support from and collaboration with peers can help contribute to a positive sense of self.

 Defeats are a normal part of everyday life.
-Sometimes things do not work out or go as planned and learning how to deal with these setbacks and turn them into opportunities for grown will help to build a positive sense of self.
+Sometimes things do not work out or go as planned.
+Learning how to deal with setbacks and turn them into opportunities for growth will help to build a positive sense of self.

 What is Resilience?

-According to Michele Tugade and Barbara Fredrickson (2004), there are individuals who seem to bounce back from negative events quite effectively, whereas others are caught in a rut, seemingly unable to get out of their struggling and negative streaks.
-Being able to move on despite negative stressors demonstrates a concept known as resilience.
-Someone who is said to be resilient is effective at coping and adapting even when faced with loss, hardship, or adversity.
-That is not to say that they are blind to negativity or do not experience high levels of anxiety and frustration.
-Instead, someone who is resilient chooses to focus on positive aspects and emotions of the situation at a greater rate.
+According to researchers from Harvard’s Center on the Developing Child, there are individuals who bounce back from negative events quite effectively, whereas others struggle to move on from negative experiences..
+Being able to move on, despite negative stressors, demonstrates a concept known as resilience.
+Someone who is said to be resilient is able to cope and adapt even when faced with loss, hardship, or adversity.
+That is not to say that they don’t experience negativity or high levels of anxiety or frustration.
+Instead, someone who is resilient is able to focus on positive aspects and emotions of the situation at a greater rate.

 Influences of Culture and Experiences on Sense of Self

-Culture helps define how individuals see themselves and how they relate to others.
-Remember that individuals differ in many ways: language diversity, cultural diversity, gender diversity, religious diversity, and economic diversity (Selmi, Gallagher, & Mora-Flores, 2015).
+Culture influences how individuals see themselves and how they relate to others.
+Remember that individuals differ in many ways: language, racial identity, culture, gender, religion, disability, and socioeconomic status (Selmi, Gallagher, & Mora-Flores, 2015).
 All of these aspects of diversity work together to form your sense of self.

 To support the professional development of the direct care staff members or family child care providers you oversee, you can access their corresponding Course Guides: